-3. Leave room for play.
+3. Leave Room for Play

 Play is a vital part of work.
 Simply put, innovation is highly unlikely and collaboration is completely stymied without a little fun.

 So make room for play in your workplace.
-Craft your environment with play in mind, build time into your schedule to mess around, and let people know that this is a safe space to goof off.
+Craft your environment with play in mind, build time into your schedule to mess around and let people know that this is a safe space to goof off.
 Your employees will immediately loosen up and enjoy themselves, and your company culture will start to look a lot more colorful.

-4. Learn to love feedback.
+4. Learn to Love Feedback

 Certainly, you need to create a kick-butt employee review process and develop an ongoing strategy for constantly sharing thoughts or ideas.
 But that process should evaluate your performance as well — and you need to learn to love that feedback!

-A culture of sharing, honesty, and mutual respect is important.
+A culture of sharing, honesty and mutual respect is important.
 Your employees need to feel like their voices are heard and their feedback is not only valuable, but also critical.
 This helps workers proactively share their insights and take ownership in the workplace.

-5. Know when to let go.
+5. Know When to Let Go

 As unfortunate as it seems, firing people is an important part of any good company culture.
 And knowing when to let someone go is an integral part of your role as a cultural craftsman.
 When you picture your perfect workplace, negativity and selfishness aren’t part of it.
 So don’t include them.

 Believe it or not, letting someone go led to one of the better cultural moments I’ve had at my company.
-After much deep conversation, we realized that person didn’t want to be a part of our vision anymore, and we both agreed it was the right thing to do.
+After some deep conversation, we realized that person didn’t want to be a part of our vision anymore, and we both agreed it was the right thing to do.
 The transition process was healthy and friendly, and the company culture was stronger than ever as a result.
 However, this was possible only because we first crafted a culture that empowered people and set the tone for open, honest communication.

 Your company culture is an original composition.
 As the craftsman, you should consider it an expression of your truest creativity — a work of art, even.
 But it’s not art for art’s sake.
 It’s a marriage between freedom of expression and form, function, and technique.

 If one element is off, the whole picture suffers.
 Continue designing your company culture through sound decisions and collaboration, and your whole company will work to ensure the integrity of your values stays intact.
-In return, you’ll be rewarded by growth and ongoing success.
+In return, you’ll be rewarded with growth and ongoing success.

 So get painting!